 Witchfinder General is like the evil doppelganger of A Man For All Seasons.
 That prestigious Best Picture winner of 1966 utilized similar English countryside.
 Both pictures deal with persecution and religious intolerance.
 You could take your grandmother to see A Man For All Seasons and she'd thank you for it.
 Schoolteachers undoubtedly gave extra credit for some who went.
 Witchfinder General was nasty and cruel, but it was history too.
 Reeves force-fed fact-based truths that sixties audiences weren’t prepared for.
 They liked civilized discourse among British pageant players, not on-screen immolation and priests being hung.
 Star Vincent Price came over figuring he’d walk through another AIP thriller like those he’d done for years in his sleep.
 Tactless but determined Reeves reshot his way through the actor’s bag of tricks until an exhausted Price finally gave the ice-cold performance needed.
 They never got along.
 Reeves would have preferred Donald Pleasance.
 Both star and director had compelling arguments.
 Reeves didn’t want more of a too-familiar face and voice on autopilot from so many routine vehicles.
 Trouble was he was too impatient and perhaps inarticulate to simply explain what he did want.
 This was a rushed production after all, and the two men (or more accurately, a man and a boy) could hardly have had less in common on a personal level.
 Vincent Price reminded the director of his greater experience doing films, and indeed, Price’s way had pleased for three decades.
 For all that time, his was a benign image despite sinister parts he played.
 Everything in fun and suitable for the family.
 Price was the friendly face in Sears catalogs promoting art appreciation.
 American-International’s tenth anniversary found Price acting as genial master of ceremonies at exhibitor confabs where he introduced Beach Party singing regulars.
 Being told by an upstart kid to abandon every device that had won your audience would at least confuse, and probably alarm, this very set-in-his-ways actor.
 How would fans react?
 I knew from nothing about aesthetic contracts upon seeing The Conqueror Worm in 1969, but felt very much that Vincent Price violated ours for making such a picture.
 Was my response unique, or were others as alienated?

 1968 was several years after Roger Corman’s Edgar Allan Poe series limped into closure.
 Domestic rentals for these had fallen from million plus highs to a piddling $348,000 for Tomb Of Ligeia.
 Continuation with other directors was worse.
 War-Gods Of The Deep under Jacques Tournear delivered just $338,000.
 Admission prices had gone up since these, and AIP was getting better bookings thanks to the runaway success of The Wild Angels.
 Domestic rentals for The Conqueror Worm approached early Corman standards (but how with a one-sheet as ugly as the one shown here?).
 Its $1.1 million was fourth highest among the Poes, trailing Pit and The Pendulum ($1.474), House Of Usher ($1.414), and The Raven ($1.2).
 You could say critics ignored it, but trade reviews were generally okay, their dismissive air toward all horror films being a customary factor.
 Vincent Price assured business as usual (was this another reason Reeves objected to his casting?), so looking at it from AIP’s viewpoint, the Poe tie-in was a simple economic expediency --- and it worked.
 In fact, The Conqueror Worm gave new impetus to the company’s ongoing Vincent Price franchise.
 Too bad for us that Michael Reeves didn’t get to direct The Oblong Box, but it’s unlikely AIP shed tears, for this lazy and perfunctory thriller rode The Conqueror Worm coattails to even greater numbers --- $1.4 million in domestic rentals, despite fewer bookings (8,188) than Worm had (8,766).
 Retro camp delivered Price from a row of weak sisters he’d done after Worm.
-The Abominable Dr. Phibes was sold in that backhanded way companies embraced since Warners struck gold with Dracula Has Risen From The Grave (You Can’t Keep A Good Man Down!).
+The Abominable Dr. Phibes was sold in that backhanded way companies embraced since Warners prospered with Dracula Has Risen From The Grave (You Can’t Keep A Good Man Down!).
 Phibes depicted its star in tender embrace with a rib-tickling poster legend --- Love Means Never Having To Say You’re Ugly.
 The happy result was $1.8 million in domestic rentals and the best money they’d ever seen for a horror picture.
 Had Michael Reeves lived to become house director, what might he have done with a property like this?

 Anyone with doubts as to Reeves’ contribution need only look at what Gordon Hessler did with The Oblong Box, Scream and Scream Again, and Cry Of The Banshee (all with Price), or result that came of 1972’s Murders In The Rue Morgue, the sort of cluck that would kill off AIP horrors for good.
 The newly released Witchfinder General on DVD rescues the film after decades of neglect.
 Suffice to say we now have something worth looking at (and listening to --- the original musical score is finally back).
 Reeves’ devotion to Don Siegel was not misplaced.
 That great action director emphasized movement and tempo in the same way Reeves would in Witchfinder General.
 This is one lean (and mean) chiller, yet there are moments of formal beauty; I’ve seldom seen outdoor locations evoke time and setting so effectively.
 The fact it was done quickly and on a low budget makes it all a more regrettable that Reeves didn’t live to stage bigger productions.
 Boyhood friend Ian Ogilvy played in all three features Reeves directed, yet they seem to have known little of each other outside the work environment.
 Based on evidence at hand (Ogilvy with his sports car), the young actor at least appears to have gotten more fun out of working in movies than Reeves ever did.
 The director boosted sex and violence no more than what his employers sought.
 American-International arranged for nudity beyond what Reeves had filmed (bringing in another director to shoot footage of topless tavern wenches), as stateside markets were poised as of 1968 to embrace much more explicit on-screen content.
 The face of horror really was changing.
 Hammer imports would be henceforth seasoned with nudity as well, and finally The Exorcist would show what fantastic commercial pay-off could flow from hard "R" sensation and all that implied.
 Witchfinder General was at the vanguard of these.
 It has lost none of its capacity to shock.
 I wonder how jaded viewers of latter-day Saws and Hostels would react to Michael Reeves’ charnel house.
 Has anyone out there road tested Witchfinder General among younger audiences?